Keyboard shortcuts

 Offset Pagination

-The app API uses offset-based pagination, in contrast to the seek-based pagination used by the admin API.
+The App-API uses offset-based pagination, in contrast to the seek-based pagination used by the Admin-API.
 Offset-based pagination is straightforward because the client does not need to track the ID of the last item and can navigate to any page by specifying the page number.
 Page numbering starts from 1.

 Page Parameter